jsiegenthaler/homebridge-eosstb/README.md

 * **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.

-* **Intelligent Profile Support**: The default profile on start-up is used for the channel list IMPROVE THIS TEXT.
+* **Default Profile Support**: The default profile on start-up is used for the channel list if no other profile is configured for the plugin.

-* **Intelligent Profile Support DEPRECATED IN V2**: If the master channel list is too large for the Home app, then the plugin will choose the best fitting profile, should you have any user profiles stored on your set-top box.
-The best fitting user profile is the first user profile found that fits fully within the available channel list space.
-Of course, you can specify your own profile which overrides this intelligent selection.

 * **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
 A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
 The triple-press timing is configurable.